6 Best Brex Alternatives: Where to Switch After The Capital One Deal

 Pricing

-Mercury offers zero-fee business banking with no monthly fees, no minimum opening deposit, and no overdraft fees.
-The Mercury IO Mastercard carries no annual card fees.
-If you need advanced features like enriched NetSuite automations, enhanced invoicing capabilities, or expense reimbursements for more than 5 active users per month, paid plans start at $35 per month (with a 15% discount for annual billing).
+Mercury offers zero-fee business banking with no monthly fees, minimum deposit, or overdraft fees.
+The Mercury IO Mastercard has no annual fees.
+Paid plans start at $35 per month for advanced features like NetSuite automations or expense reimbursements for more than 5 users monthly.

 Why choose Airwallex over Brex